aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/plotarea/_index.md

 ### getInnerX() {#getInnerX--}

 <b>@deprecated.</b> Please use the 'innerX' property instead.
-Gets or gets the x coordinate of the upper top corner of plot area in units of 1/4000 of the chart area.
+Gets or sets the x coordinate of the upper top corner of plot area in units of 1/4000 of the chart area.

 ```javascript
 getInnerX() : number;